Yuan-Meng/website/content/slides/covid19.md

 <ul>
 {{% fragment %}}<li><b>Retrain and re-deploy model</b> online as more patient data becomes available</li>{{% /fragment %}}
 {{% fragment %}}<li>Incorporate <b>state- or county-level data</b> on resource shortages, stay-at-home policies, population density, etc. to make finer predictions </li>{{% /fragment %}}
-{{% fragment %}}<li>Create a more versatile app that allows users to <b>select models and features</b> to use</li>{{% /fragment %}}
+{{% fragment %}}<li>Predict mortality risk of other diseases.</li>{{% /fragment %}}
 </ul>

 {{< speaker_note >}}
 I plan to extend this work at TDI in several ways:
-- First of all, it would be great to retain and redeploy this model as new patient data comes in.
+- First of all, it would be great to retain and redeploy this model as new patient data comes in
-- For medical resources, we can add county-level data rather than just country-level data.
+- For medical resources, we can add state-level data rather than just country-level data
-- It's a bonus if users can choose which models and features to use to make prediction.
+- We can use the framework to build apps that predict mortality risk of other diseases
 {{< /speaker_note >}}

 ---